Can I Claim Workers' Compensation for Workplace Bullying?

-You may be eligible to claim a workplace bullying compensation payout when your mental health is damaged by bullying behaviours at work.
+You may be eligible to claim workers’ compensation when your mental health is damaged by bullying behaviours at work.
 This detrimental conduct can substantially negatively impact employees’ mental health, contributing to depression, anxiety, and suicidal thoughts.

-Our comprehensive legal guide to workplace bullying QLD explains the steps to claiming compensation and ensures your rights are protected.
+First, get medical attention.
+Then read our comprehensive legal guide to workplace bullying QLD, which explains how to claim compensation and ensure your rights are protected.

-Workplace bullying occurs when repeated and undesirable behaviour creates a health and safety risk.
+Workplace bullying occurs when there is repeated and unreasonable behaviour directed at an individual employee (or group) that creates a health and safety risk.
 This unwelcome conduct can take various forms, such as:

 - Written or verbal abuse